jkenlooper/chillbox/docs/configuration-file.md

 # For example, use them with jinja: {{ ENVIRONMENT }}
 ENVIRONMENT = "development"

+# Variables can be overridden by setting a 'context' when rendering (path and
+# server.user-data does this).
+The default for this example is set here.
+See
+# the example path with id 's3-credentials-example' to see how the AWS_PROFILE
+# value is overridden.
+AWS_PROFILE = "default-example-s3-profile"

 # Default env settings; uncomment to change.
+All defaults will be prefixed with
+# 'CHILLBOX_'
 #
-# The chillbox path sensitive and secrets are used when secrets and files that
+# The paths defined here are used when encrypted secrets, and files that need to
-# need to remain encrypted when uploaded to the server will be sent to these
+# remain encrypted, are uploaded to the server.
+It is not recommended to change
-# paths.
+# these.
 # CHILLBOX_PATH_SENSITIVE = "/var/lib/chillbox/path_sensitive"
 # CHILLBOX_PATH_SECRETS = "/var/lib/chillbox/secrets"
+# CHILLBOX_PATH_SECRETS_AND_SENSITIVE_LAST_UPDATE = "/var/lib/chillbox/.watch-chillbox-secrets-and-sensitive-paths/last-update"

 ### Secrets ###
-# The secret is encrypted to each server's public key before being uploaded to
+# The secret is encrypted to each server's public key before being uploaded.
+The
-# append-dest.
-The append-dest file will have two other sibling files:
-# - .sha512 For storing a hash of the secrets before encryption.
-# - .aes For storing the encrypted data key (first 512 bytes) and the encrypted
+# secrets are encrypted to the local private key and stored in the local
-#   file.
-# The append-dest file is only unencrypted at the location with the server's
+# chillbox archive directory.
+The append-dest file is only unencrypted at the
-# private key.
+# location with the server's private key.
+#
-# It is recommended to mount a tmpfs file system at the directory that secrets
+# It is recommended to mount a tmpfs file system at the directory that the
-# are placed in to be more secure.
+# unencrypted secrets are placed in to be more secure.
 #
 # The 'name' attribute is used to assign the secret value.
 Secrets can be used
 # in rendered template files.
 It is recommended to set the 'sensitive' attribute